-- 1. The adopted industrial approach that is aimed at liberalizing the private sector away from the states ownership; for which Uganda adopted following the World Bank recommendation in 2000, 2005 & 2010. - 2.
-The increasing competition locally and internationally for quality products at affordable prices and market share (sales). - 3.
+- 1. The adopted industrial approach that is aimed at liberalizing the private sector away from the states ownership; for which Uganda adopted following the World Bank recommendation in 2000, 2005 & 2010. - 3.
 The idea that HC increases performance is generally accepted up to board room level in addition to the general agreement that accounting is backward looking at only physical assets, new methods are needed.